Orthogonal Learner for Estimating Heterogeneous Long-Term Treatment Effects: Introduction

-However, the meta-learners discussed above fail to address challenges due to \textit{low overlap}, which can lead to unstable estimates with large finite-sample variance~\citep{Jesson.2020, Fisher.2023}.
+However, the meta-learners mentioned above fail to address challenges due to \textit{low overlap}, which can lead to unstable estimates with large finite-sample variance~\citep{Jesson.2020, Fisher.2023}.
 Broadly, overlap refers to the availability of comparable samples across relevant regimes for individuals with similar covariates.
-In the HLTE setting, overlap arises in two different forms. (i)~\textit{\textbf{Limited treatment overlap:}} in the short-term experimental dataset $\mathcal{D}_1$, some subpopulations would, in principle, receive both treatments randomly but, in fine-samples, may have received almost exclusively one treatment level. (ii)~\textit{\textbf{Limited long-term outcome overlap:}} unique to the long-term setting is that some subpopulations may have a low probability of observing long-term outcomes in the historical dataset $\mathcal{D}_2$.
-As a result, when overlap is weak in either dimension, HLTE meta-learners are prone to high finite-sample variance and unstable subgroup-level estimates (see Section~\ref{sec:standard_learners}, Section~\ref{subsec:instantiation} and Appendix~\ref{app:variance}).
+In the HLTE setting, overlap arises in two different forms. (i)~\textit{\textbf{Limited treatment overlap:}} in the short-term dataset $\mathcal{D}_1$, some subpopulations may have a low probability of receiving one of the treatment arms, leading to limited treatment overlap in finite samples. (ii)~\textit{\textbf{Limited long-term outcome overlap:}} unique to the long-term setting is that some subpopulations may have a low probability of observing long-term outcomes in the historical dataset $\mathcal{D}_2$.
+As a result, when overlap is weak in either dimension, HLTE meta-learners are prone to high finite-sample variance and unstable subgroup-level estimates (see Section~\ref{sec:standard_learners},~\ref{subsec:instantiation} and Appendix~\ref{app:variance}).